spatulatom/testing-next-13-beta-typescript-tailwind-prisma/README.md

 - As for the rest of the API routes in this app we are using new approach placing the routes in the new app directory.
 - <a href='https://beta.nextjs.org/docs/routing/defining-routes#route-groups'>Route Groups</a> - new approach can be used for both front/backend routes,
 we are only using it on the backend
+- for data modeling and storage we are using Prisma && PostgreSQL stored in <a href='https://supabase.com/'>supabase</a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>